mrtnRitter/OptAllLayers/README.md

 Layers with active shy-setting will be ignored by Collapse Transformation.
 This prevent layers from getting broken when 	certain effects are applies - like Puppet Tool.

-Panel Titel changed from OptAllLayers 1.4 to OptAllLayers.
+Panel title changed from OptAllLayers 1.4 to OptAllLayers only.

 1.40